Jing-Mei Chen: Season 1 and early life at County

-She experiences several difficult transitions in her years at County General Hospital.
-As mentioned, she suffers a crisis of career early in her medical studies.
-She arrives in the middle of season one as an eager young medical student ready to learn, only to quit near the end of the season after almost killing a man by trying to insert a central line into his chest.
-At that time, she decides that she was better suited to medical research than to working directly with patients after seeing and growing to understand that she was only interested in the science of medicine and not the direct application of it on the people that are affected by disease or the effects of trauma on the body.
+She arrives at County General in the middle of season one as an eager young medical student ready to learn, only to quit near the end of the season after almost killing a man as she tries to insert a central line into his chest.
+She decides that she is better suited to medical research than working directly with patients.
 She leaves County and does not continue her medical training.

-She was also revealed to have been very wealthy (although not as wealthy as John Carter) early in her appearances, since both of her parents were doctors; her mother was chief of surgery at another hospital.
-In her first appearance, she was shown to be intimidated by John because he arrived earlier and supposedly wiser and more skilled than she, but this was quickly dispelled when it was shown that he was the source of pranking and joke making for most of the ER staff.
-With the encouragement of Nurse Haleh Adams, she ends up playing a prank on John; Nurse Adams does this after seeing his initial treatment of Deb.
+She is revealed to have been very wealthy (although not as wealthy as John Carter): both of her parents were doctors, and her mother chief of surgery at another hospital.
+In her first appearance, she is intimidated by John because he arrived earlier and supposedly wiser and more skilled, but this was quickly dispelled when it was shown that he was the source of pranking and joke-making for most of the ER staff.
+With the encouragement of Nurse Haleh Adams, she plays a prank on John.

 Season 6

 She returns to County General in the Season 6 episode "Family Matters" as a third year resident, after her wealthy parents bought her way back into County with a large donation to the hospital.
-Upon her return she expresses preference at using her Chinese name "Jing-Mei", although John Carter continues to affectionately call her "Deb".
+Upon her return she expresses a preference for being called by her Chinese name, "Jing-Mei", although John Carter continues to affectionately call her "Deb".
 She and Carter resume their friendship despite not having seen or spoken with each other in 5 years.
 In this episode, it is revealed that four months after she quit, she was inspired to return to medicine after saving a man's life on a subway.
 She then realized that she had a talent for medicine, and her erstwhile rival John Carter was happy to see her back.
 They continue their rivalry for a while before finally learning how to work with each other.
 Chen also supported Carter as he recovered from the same near-fatal stabbing that had led to the death of talented medical student Lucy Knight, and was part of the group who confronted him about his drug addiction and successfully convinced him to attend a rehab facility in Atlanta.
 During this season she showed signs of being attracted to Dr. Dave Malucci.
 He reciprocated, and the possibility of a romance was briefly explored.
 However, this changed with the introduction of a male ICU Nurse introduced later in the season as another possible romantic interest.